HKUST-KnowComp/HMTGIN/README.md

 2. torch 1.4.0
 3. dgl-cu90 0.4.3.post2

+# Dataset
+1. The dataset compressed in zip format (CIKM2021_data.zip) is available via the link:   ;
+2. See the Data_README.txt for the description of the dataset.

 # Training:
+1. Download the CIKM2021_data.zip file, extract the data/ directory in it and place the data/ directory at the same level with src/;
-1. Ensure that the following directories exist at the same level with src/: checkpoints/, log/, results/, data/, tensorboard_runs/;
+2. Ensure that the following directories exist at the same level with src/: checkpoints/, log/, results/, tensorboard_runs/;
-2. Place the whole dataset into data/ directory;
 3. In the src/ directory, run the following command:
 ```
 CUDA_VISIBLE_DEVICES=$gpu_id \